 The Company subleases a portion of its headquarters that is now occupied by OXB (US) LLC (see Note 18).
 Homology assigned all of its right, title and interest in, to and under this lease to OXB (US) LLC and effective October 1, 2023, the Company was released from being the primary obligor under such lease.
-Therefore, the related right-of-use asset and operating lease liability were derecognized as of October 1, 2023 and a new right-of-use asset and operating lease liability representing the present value of the future sublease payments to be made to OXB (US) LLC was recorded (see Note 10).
+Therefore, the related right-of-use asset and operating lease liability were derecognized as of October 1, 2023 and a new right-of-use asset and operating lease payments to be made to OXB (US) LLC was recorded (see Note 10).

 Guarantees and Indemnifications-As permitted under Delaware law, the Company indemnifies its officers, directors, consultants and employees for certain events or occurrences that happen by reason of the relationship with, or position held at, the Company.
 Through December 31, 2023, the Company had not experienced any losses related to these indemnification obligations, and no claims were outstanding.
-The Company does not expect significant claims related to these indemnification obligations and, consequently, concluded that the fair value of these obligations is negligible, and no related liabilities have been established.
+The Company does not expect significant claims related to these indemnification sand, consequently, concluded that the fair value of these obligations is negligible, and no related liabilities have been established.